 Well, none of these methods above is helpful?
 Try to reset your iPad settings then: go to Settings -> tap on General -> choose Reset -> tap on Reset All Settings.

 Failed again?
 Erasing all contents on your iPad might be the last solution here.
 Before you do so, backup iPad first.
 But you can’t sync your iPad items back to iTunes or computer (PC or Mac), so you need a helpful program like iTransfer for Mac.
-These two programs enable you to easily transfer songs, movies, TV shows, playlist, photos etc. between Mac/iTunes and iOS devices including iPad (take back up iPad on Mac for example)
+These programs enable you to easily transfer songs, movies, TV shows, playlist, photos etc. between Mac/iTunes and iOS devices including iPad (take back up iPad on Mac for example)